mjhough/analyzing-hackernews-submissions/readme.md

 From a project on datquest.io.

-`count.py` - Count number of words in a headline \n `domains.py` - Get domains of submissions and print out top domains \n `head_len.py` - Print out the headline length that leads to the most upvotes \n `read.py` - Read in the dataset \n
+`count.py` - Count number of words in a headline

+`domains.py` - Get domains of submissions and print out top domains

+`head_len.py` - Print out the headline length that leads to the most upvotes

+`read.py` - Read in the dataset

-`times.py` - Most popular times/days of submission \n
+`times.py` - Most popular times/days of submission